What is SWITCH Function in Excel?

 - SWITCH Function is introduced and available in Excel 2016 but not available in earlier versions of Excel and Excel 2016 in Mac.

-- 126 pair of values & results can be taken into Excel SWITCH function.
+- 126 pairs of values & results can be taken into Excel SWITCH function.

 - SWITCH Function in excel will return the #NA error if we don’t mention any default condition and if any of the condition doesn’t get the match.

 - However, as a negative, we cannot use logical operators such as >, < or = in the expression.
-It simply matches the values in its list to an expression, and cannot test if a value is larger or smaller.
+It simply matches the values in its list to expression and cannot test if a value is larger or smaller.

-- We have the default value in SWITCH Function which is not in IF Function.
+- We have the default value in the SWITCH Function, which is not in the IF Function.

-SWITCH function is available in Excel 2016 and this is the most powerful function instead of IFS.
-This can be used in VLOOKUP to create an array which can also be done by using CHOOSE function but SWITCH’s default argument makes it a better solution.
-It’s not possible to use logical operators in SWITCH function.
+SWITCH function is available in Excel 2016, and this is the most powerful function instead of IFS.
+This can be used in VLOOKUP to create an array that can also be done by using the CHOOSE function, but SWITCH’s default argument makes it a better solution.
+It’s not possible to use logical operators in the SWITCH function.

 This has been a guide to SWITCH in Excel.
 Here we discuss how to use Switch Function in Excel and with IFs and VLOOKUPs along with examples and downloadable excel templates.
 You may also look at these useful functions in excel –